• Skip to main content

 Transfer entire mixture into the casserole dish, cover tightly with heavy foil and bake for one hour.
 Remove from oven, stir to mix everything, as there is a thick sauce that is made during the bake time, and allow to cool for 10 minutes before serving.
 Serves 6-8.

-Filed Under: Recipes, Slider Tagged With: food, sausage, soup
+Filed Under: Recipes, Slider Tagged With: food

 Primary Sidebar